benlk/nicar-2020-notes/disaster-coverage-adelson.md

 The Corps of Engineers have levees all over the place.
 They have lots of documentation and data that's available.

 The Corps handles risk in a wonky fashion: With levees of the same height on either side of the same river, the farmland side of the river has lower risk than the populated side of the river.

+## All Hazards Planning

+"All-hazards planning" is what disaster managers focus on.
+They evaluate the risks of any kind of hazard that could impact an area, regardless of how likely it is.
+It emphasizes the most-common kinds of disasters are not necessarily going to be the ones that post the biggest threat.

 ## Story ideas